mistergarrison/lightspeed/lightspeed.md

 *   **The Cost:** Units are consumed from the orbiting swarm to upgrade.
 *   **The Process:** Upon command arrival, the upgrade timer starts (25 seconds).
+*   **Cancellation:** If hostile units arrive at the Sun during the upgrade timer, the upgrade is immediately cancelled and the timer resets.
 *   **The Reward:** After the timer completes, the Sun's level increases, boosting production rate and maximum unit capacity.
 All visual cues and production changes are subject to LSD to the Player's Homeworld.